 - Driftwood leeches tannin with time.
 The tannin can be beneficial as it lowers the pH value.

-- I like this Pacific Driftwood for hiding places.
+- I like this Natural Driftwood for hiding places.
 It is natural, looks extremely good and shrimps love these types of woods too!
 They grow biofilm over them which is a natural food source for shrimps.